eduhdm/eslint-plugin-repo-structure/README.md

 3. Rules

-   Here is the list of attributes that can be created inside a rule module:
+   Here is the list of attributes that can be created inside of a rule object:

 | rule      | type               | example                                                                    | description                                                                                  |
 | --------- | ------------------ | -------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------- |